soundpress/nycadministrativecode/docs/c29/index.rst

    Application form.
 The term "application form" means any application form or corresponding instruction materials that the department uses to select persons to whom it will provide services.

    Mandatory language.
-The term "mandatory language" means English and any covered language, as defined by subdivision j of section 8-1002.
+The term "mandatory language" means English and any covered language, as defined by subdivision j of section 8-1002*.

+* Editor's note: Repealed.
+For current provisions, see Title 21, Chapter 1, Subchapter 1.

    Optional language.
 The term "optional language" means any language other than a mandatory language.